amora479/website/content/bju/cps230/info/syllabus.md

 Assembler language, interrupts, registers, memory addressing techniques, parameter passing mechanisms and the relationship between high-level languages and the computer.

+## Course Context

+This course addresses the following learning outcomes of the computer science major:

+* CS1 - Design and implement efficient solutions to problems in various domains.
+* CS2 - Demonstrate understanding of fundamental concepts in computer science; including:
+	* language translation
+	* limitations of computers
+	* von Neumann architecture
+	* memory hierarchy
+	* quality data representation

+This course further addresses the following learning outcomes of the engineering major:

+* 1.3.12 - Write programs.
+* 1.4.1 - Apply additional depth of knowledge in engineering topics of interest to the student.

 ## Course Goals / Objectives

 This course will provide: